photos-network/developers.photos.network/docs/core/authentication.md

 - toc
 ---
 # Authentication
-The core system is using IndieAuth[^1] for authentication.
+The core system is using OAuth 2.0[^1] for authentication and acting as authorization server.

-- restrict third-party apps to a limited subset of resources
+- restrict third-party apps to a limited subset of resources.
-- revoke access for a particular third party without changing credentials
+- revoke access for a particular third-party without changing credentials

 ## Scopes